King quail: Mutations

 Silvers and cinnamon are the most common colour varieties.
 Pied, albino, and charcoals are becoming more common.
 Mutations can be combined.

 Occasionally, cock-feathered hens appear; this is not a mutation as such, but one of a few conditions that affect normal hormonal balances.
 It is most often seen when a hen has an ovarian cyst or growth.
 They usually stop laying eggs, but can live for a number of years happily just looking like a male.
 In one case, a silver hen was kept for many years by herself, moulted into cock plumage, and laid only extremely pale, green-shelled eggs for a few seasons before passing of old age.

-Diet

-In the wild, the diet of king quail consists of small bugs, grass seeds, rape seeds, and vegetation that is available at the time.
-In aviculture, all birds should be fed a variety of seeds and a healthy range of fruit and vegetables.
-During breeding, hens should be fed calcium-rich food sources such as shell grit to prevent egg binding.
-Newly hatched chicks should be fed high-protein chick crumb mixed with a little water.
-Other sources of protein include mealworms, termites and various insects.
+Hybrids